moraispgsi/fsm-core/README.md

 ## Installation

-git clone the repository
-npm install
+link the git repository in the dependencies of the package.json file npm install
-Uses the sequelize library to connect to a database using the information given, a database library as to be installed and its type should be sent as the dialect
+This module uses the sequelize library to connect to a database using the information given, a database library as to be installed and its type should be sent as the dialect

   One of the following libraries will suffice:
 $ npm install --save pg pg-hstore